Kursk Oblast Russia Travel Guide

 Major companies like MTS, Beeline, MegaFon, and Tele2 operate here.
 Purchase SIM cards at official provider stores.
 International roaming services may have limitations or high costs due to sanctions.
 A local SIM delivers better rates for calls and data within Russia.

-Wi-Fi is usually available in the majority of hotels, cafes, and restaurants.
-Public Wi-Fi networks often call for registration with a local phone number.
+Wi-Fi is generally available in most hotels, cafes, and restaurants.
+Public Wi-Wireless internet networks often call for registration with a local phone number.
 Pochta Rossii (Russian Post) operates offices throughout the city.

 These basic phrases facilitate daily interactions: